ATGardner/atgardner.github.com/_posts/2014-12-25-my-post-hike-gear-review-pt-3-misc.markdown

  probably the most stupid path to chose.
 But it worked for me.
 <h4>_Gloves - some unknown brand/[Sea to Summit
- Eclipse Paddling Gloves](http://www.seatosummit.com/product/?item=Solution+Eclipse+Paddle+Gloves) _</h4>On my third day out, I bought a pair of sun gloves at Dave Super's gear store&nbsp;in Mt.
+ Eclipse Paddling Gloves](http://www.seatosummit.com/product/?item=Solution+Eclipse+Paddle+Gloves) _</h4>On my third day out, I bought a pair of sun gloves at Dave Super's gear storein Mt.
 Laguna.
 I just bought the cheaper brand gloves over there, but I really liked them.
 They were light and airy, with an actual hole at the palm of my hand, and cut-off fingers.
 They were very comfortable, and lasted almost half way up to South Lake Tahoe (mile 1093).